Ramona and Her Father: Plot summary

-Ramona is now in second grade.
+Ramona Quimby is now in second grade.
 In September, the Quimby family is set back when Mr. Quimby is laid off after the company he worked for was bought out.
 Though Mrs. Quimby finds a full-time job, the family struggles to keep up with their tax payments and Mr. Quimby sinks into depression, constantly filling out job applications, collecting unemployment insurance and smoking while watching television.
 A commercial for the Whopperburger, Ramona's favorite restaurant, featuring a boy Ramona's age inspires her to try to become a child star herself to help the family's finances, so she memorizes various lines from commercials featuring children, but she lands herself in an embarrassing scenario when she uses a line from a commercial where a girl compares her mother's pantyhose to an elephant's legs on her teacher, Mrs. Rogers, offending her.
-While her father attends a parent-teacher conference, Ramona sneaks off and finds some burs that she connects to make a crown, but the crown does not come off after Ramona puts it on and Mr. Quimby is forced to cut off the bur-connected hairs.
+While her father attends a parent-teacher conference, Ramona sneaks off and finds some burs that she connects to make a crown to imitate a gag from another commercial, but the crown does not come off after Ramona puts it on and Mr. Quimby is forced to cut off the bur-connected hairs.
 As Halloween approaches, Mr. Quimby carves Ramona her own jack-o'-lantern, but family cat Picky-Picky eats the pumpkin the following morning, much to Ramona's dismay.

 Ramona grows concerned about her father's smoking habit and works with Beezus to leave messages all over the house, reminding Mr. Quimby of the consequences of smoking.
 To Ramona's chagrin, Mr. Quimby is only annoyed with the messages.
 After her father is late coming home after she is out of school, Ramona breaks down in tears and fears her father has left the family, but he arrives and reveals he was in a long line collecting his unemployment insurance.
 Ramona feels better when Mr. Quimby invites her to draw with him and agrees to stop smoking.

 That Christmas, Beezus and Ramona participate in their church's Christmas pageant.
 Beezus is to be the Virgin Mary and Ramona and her friends Howie and Davy are cast as sheep.
-Unfortunately, Mrs. Quimby doesn't have time to sew a costume, and Ramona is frustrated with her father after she misunderstands a conversation between her parents and catches him smoking; he apologizes, and assures her they are a happy family despite their financial difficulties.
+Unfortunately, Mrs. Quimby does not have time to sew a costume, and Ramona is frustrated with her father after she misunderstands a conversation between her parents and catches him smoking; he apologizes, and assures her they are a happy family despite their financial difficulties.
 Mr. Quimby finds a new job at a supermarket, much to the family's relief.
 However, as her mother could not sew a costume in time, Ramona has to wear a pair of old pajamas, which she hates.
 In the end, the sheep steal the show and Ramona and her family share a wonderful night together.